AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-experience-fragment-mapping-cs.md

-Select the `Template` from the dropdown in the **Generate Experience Fragment** dialog box to view the mapping available for the template in the **Mapping** field.
+While publishing the Experience Fragments from the Web Editor, select the `Template` from the dropdown in the **Generate Experience Fragment** dialog box to view the mapping available for the template in the **Mapping** field.
 If no custom mapping is present for a template, then the default mapping is listed.
 You can use the default mapping to publish the whole topic as an Experience Fragment.

+For more details, view [Publish Experience Fragments](../user-guide/).